 Over the last several years, when analyzing Downtown Austin, the recurring sentiment was “there is no space available.”
 Most buildings were fully leased and, for the ones that weren’t, large availabilities were few and far between.
 Tenants needing a significant amount of space could only find it by preleasing space in new developments.
 Due to the variety of changes we experienced in 2020, that is no longer the case.

-As of this writing, there are roughly 135 full floors of office space available in Downtown Austin, totaling 3.1 million sf. (“Available” space means space that is currently listed on the market for lease regardless of whether the space is vacant.
+As of this writing, there are roughly 135 full floors of office space available in Downtown Austin, totaling 3.1 million square feet. (“Available” space means space that is currently listed on the market for lease regardless of whether the space is vacant.
 All “vacant” spaces are available, but not all “available” spaces are vacant.)
-Existing buildings account for 62% (1,926,568 sf) of this availability and buildings under construction account for 38% (1,181,078 sf).
+Existing buildings account for 62% (1,926,568 square feet) of this availability and buildings under construction account for 38% (1,181,078 square feet).

 However, this level of availability could be slightly concerning for landlords.
 Although some of these spaces are only available and not necessarily vacant (meaning a tenant is still currently occupying the space and paying rent), the CBD’s vacancy rate has increased to 18% in existing buildings compared to 5% prior to COVID-19.